Close Menu

 THE ALJ HEARING DECISION EXPLAINED

-The ALJ hearing decision is important to understand because it will tell you if you won benefits.
-If not, then it will tell you why you didn’t win.
-Finally, if you lost, it also tells you what to do next.
+It is important to understand your ALJ hearing decision because it will tell you if you won SSD benefits.
+If you didn’t win benefits, then the ALJ decision will tell you why you didn’t win.
+Finally, if you lost your case, it also tells you what to do next.

-After a hearing, the ALJ will send a written decision to you in the mail.
+After your hearing, the ALJ will send a written decision to you in the mail.
+Most decisions arrive in the mail within 60 days of the hearing.
+However, the wait for the decision can be shorter or longer than 60 days.
 The decision states whether you won or lost benefits.
-It also includes a discussion of the process the ALJ used to make the decision in your case.
+It also includes a discussion of the process the ALJ uses to make the decision in your case.

 hearing DECISION TIME, words on blue rectangle stamp sign